Method of matched asymptotic expansions: Method overview

 In a large class of singularly perturbed problems, the domain may be divided into two or more subdomains.
-In one of these, often the largest, the solution is accurately approximated by an asymptotic series found by treating the problem as a regular perturbation (i.e. by setting a relatively small parameter to zero).
-The other subdomains consist of one or more small areas in which that approximation is inaccurate, generally because the perturbation terms in the problem are not negligible there.
-These areas are referred to as transition layers, and as boundary or interior layers depending on whether they occur at the domain boundary (as is the usual case in applications) or inside the domain.
+In one of these, often the largest, the solution is accurately approximated by an asymptotic series found by treating the problem as a regular perturbation (i.e., by setting a relatively small parameter to zero).
+The other subdomains consist of one or more small regions in which that approximation is inaccurate, generally because the perturbation terms in the problem are not negligible there.
+These areas are referred to as transition layers in general, and specifically as boundary layers or interior layers depending on whether they occur at the domain boundary (as is the usual case in applications) or inside the domain, respectively.

 An approximation in the form of an asymptotic series is obtained in the transition layer(s) by treating that part of the domain as a separate perturbation problem.
-This approximation is called the "inner solution," and the other is the "outer solution," named for their relationship to the transition layer(s).
+This approximation is called the inner solution, and the other is the outer solution, named for their relationship to the transition layer(s).
 The outer and inner solutions are then combined through a process called "matching" in such a way that an approximate solution for the whole domain is obtained.